EichlerLab/pav/EXAMPLE.md

 wget ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/HGSVC2/working/20221202_PAV_Example/* -P assemblies/
 ```

-This guide assumes `assemblies` is in the ANALYSIS directory for simplicity.
-Adjust paths in `samples.tsv` if it is
+This guide assumes `assemblies` is in the ANALYSIS directory for simplicity, although assemblies are often in a
-placed somewhere else.
+different location in real runs.
+Adjust paths in `samples.tsv` if it is placed somewhere else.

 ## Download the reference